 Major General Lew Wallace is the author of Ben Hur, the most influential Christian novel of the nineteenth century.
-At one time in his life he was considered to be an atheist.
-However, in answer to that statement he wrote, “As a result of my own personal research and many years of study, I became convinced that Jesus Christ was not only a Savior of the world, not only the Savior of the world, but that He was my Savior, too, and being thus convinced I wrote Ben Hur.
+At one time in his life, he was considered to be an atheist.
+However, in answer to that statement, he wrote: “As a result of my own personal research and many years of study, I became convinced that Jesus Christ was not only the Savior of the world, but that He was my Savior, too, and being thus convinced, I wrote Ben Hur.”

 “Whosoever is wise, let him heed these things and consider the great love of the Lord,” wrote the Psalmist.

-Prayer: Thank You, Father, for Your Word that no one can destroy or diminish, and is the source of our salvation.
-In Jesus’ Name, Amen.
+Prayer: Thank You, Father, for Your Word that no one can destroy or diminish.
+Our history shows Your faithfulness and love.

-Scripture for Today: Psalm 107:43 Let the one who is wise heed these things and ponder the loving deeds of the Lord.
+Scripture For Today: Whosoever is wise, let him heed these things and consider the great love of the Lord.
+Psalm 107:43